erkmos/moeda-usd/README.md

 This script was used to update the ETH/USD exchange rate during the Moeda fundraiser.
-It uses an iterative exponential moving average of the volume weighted prices across Bitfinex, Gemini, GDAX and Kraken.
+It uses a volume weighted average of prices across Bitfinex, Gemini, GDAX and Kraken.

 With the current settings it will update the contract ETH/USD rate about every 2 hours.